 Tangerine and Orange - Chinese New Year Symbols - Tangerine Recipe

 Chinese New Year Celebration

 Chinese culture is rich with symbolism.
-This is especially so during Chinese New Year celebration, which is associated with many symbols and customs.
+This is especially so during the Chinese New Year celebration, which is associated with many symbols and customs.

 Despite the fact that some Chinese, especially the youngsters, have adapted to a more 'western' lifestyle, the old traditions and customs are still practiced, albeit adapted to present day's environment.

 Chinese New Year Symbols

 Certain colors, fruits, flowers, animals, action, and sounds are examples of things that have special symbolic meaning.

-Since Chinese New Year is a major festival celebrated by Chinese people, these symbols are even more significant.
+Chinese New Year, being a major festival celebrated by Chinese people, hence these symbols are even more significant.
 To make it auspicious, the Chinese will adorn their houses with these symbols.

-Tangerine and orange are one of these auspicious Chinese New Year symbols.
+Tangerine and orange are some of these auspicious Chinese New Year symbols.

 Tangerine in Chinese language sound similar to the word "luck" and orange sounds like the Chinese word for "wealth".
 Through the play of words, the Chinese are associating the gift of tangerine and orange as the abundance of happiness and prosperity.

 The fruit's bright orange color also symbolizes 'gold'.
 This is an auspicious symbol of good luck and wealth, an important factor for the Chinese new year celebration.

 So, you will find tangerine and orange fruits displayed in houses, offices, and shops to usher good fortune for the occupants.

 It is also served to guests and given as gifts to family members and friends.

 Can you also display the Tangerine and Orange trees?

 Besides displaying tangerine and orange fruits, displaying the potted plant is another common way to usher in the prosperity.

 They are normally placed in the doorway or within the common area of the main reception lobby of shops or offices, or within the living room.

 This potted plant usually comes in the form of miniature orange trees.

 Miniature orange tree for Chinese New Year is mainly cultivated in China.
 It is then exported to countries with large Chinese populations who buy them for the Chinese New Year.